rust-lang/book/second-edition/nostarch/chapter08.md

 * A *vector* allows us to store a variable number of values next to each other.
 * A *string* is a collection of characters.
 We’ve seen the `String` type before, but we’ll talk about it in depth now.
 * A *hash map* allows us to associate a value with a particular key.
-It's a particular implementation of the more general data structure called a *map*.
+It’s a particular implementation of the more general data structure called a *map*.

 To learn about the other kinds of collections provided by the standard library,